kennedymarthendra/data-analytics-portfolio/README.md

 # 🚀 End-to-End Analytics Workflow

-This portfolio demonstrates a complete analytics workflow:
+This portfolio demonstrates a complete analytics workflow from raw data to business decision support.

 ```text
 Raw Data